betajippity/Nuparu/README.md

 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.x and without explicit instantiation.
 * NanoVDB is built with CUDA support.
 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 and AppKit/Metal implementation files.
-* im-neo-sequencer includes some bugfixes and additional functionality not found in the original project
 * Only a subset of boost necessary to support OpenVDB and USD is included.
 * For boost, the following versions of Python are supported:
     * On macOS, Python 3.11 from MacPorts